Skip to content

 AI Automation & Chatbots

-Practical automation for places where work gets stuck: repeated support questions, incomplete intake forms, ticket triage, CRM updates, and after-hours requests.
-BPro Technologies maps the workflow first, then builds controlled automation with clear ownership and escalation paths.
+Practical AI automation for places where business work gets stuck: repeated support questions, incomplete intake forms, ticket triage, CRM updates, internal knowledge lookup, document handling, and after-hours requests.
+BPro Technologies maps the workflow first, then builds controlled automation with clear ownership, data boundaries, approvals, and escalation paths.

 Scope, ownership, reporting, and handover confirmed before delivery starts.